 31 of 32

 Like lard, beef tallow gives you a super-hard, white bar of soap with low, creamy, stable lather that is very moisturizing.
 Before vegetable oils were commonly available, it was one of the main fats that folks used to make soap - and remains one of the most common oils in soap.
 (Check your label for "sodium tallowate" - that's beef tallow.)
 If you are o.k. using animal oils in your soap, then combining beef tallow with some of the other liquid oils like coconut & olive makes a wonderful, well-balanced bar of soap.
-There is just something about the heavy, rich creaminess of the lather that I haven't been able to replicate in non-tallow soaps.
-While you can use it at any percentage in your recipe, I wouldn't recommend much more than 40% or so.
+There is just something about the heavy, rich creaminess of the lather that we haven't been able to replicate in non-tallow soaps.
+While you can use it at any percentage in your recipe, we wouldn't recommend much more than 40% or so.

 32 of 32